centre-for-humanities-computing/european-city-inference/README.md

   beliefs — only the aggregation changes.
 Disagreements between rules become directly attributable to the rule, not to the data.
 - **Calibrate against real experiments** *(coming in v0.2)*.
-Fit ECI parameters to ballots collected from real participants and ask questions like "how miscalibrated does my electorate need to be before plurality elects the wrong winner?"
+Fit ECI parameters to ballots collected from real participants.

 ---